Canada Graduate Scholarships-Doctoral (CGS D) Program

 Please refer to the Tri-Agency CGS D website for complete eligibility requirements.

-- be a Canadian citizen or a permanent resident of Canada, as of the application deadline date;
+- be a Canadian citizen, a permanent resident of Canada, or a Protected Person under subsection 95(2) of the Immigration and Refugee Protection Act (Canada), as of the application deadline date;

 - not have already received a doctoral-level scholarship or fellowship from CIHR, NSERC or SSHRC.